Zen55er/ft_irc/README.md

 ```bash
 ./ircserv 6667 12345
 ```

-## 💡 Implementation Details
-**Authentication**: Clients authenticate using the PASS command.
-Upon successful authentication, they register with NICK and USER.

-**Command Handling**: Processes commands like JOIN, MSG, and PRIVMSG.

 ## 🙏 Acknowledgments
 A huge thank you to my colleagues gacorrei and abaiao-r for their invaluable contributions and insights.
 This project wouldn't be the same without their assistance. 🙌